bkiggen/GalacticTraveler/README.md

   * The program will output the number of years past life expectancy if user is past that age.
     Input: "male, 94, moderately healthy"
     Output: "16"

+## Technologies Used
+_This software was created using HTML, CSS, javascript, and jQuery _

+##Support and contact details
+For inquiries, issues, or contributions, please contact Ben Kiggen at benkiggen@gmail.com

+## License
+License: MIT license

+Copyright (c) 2018 Ben Kiggen